laracasts/blog/start-testing-your-code-in-less-than-5-minutes-with-laravel.md

 php artisan test
 ```

 Everything should be green.
+If not, don't be discouraged.
+Spending some time in making sure your environment is correctly configured is a great investment.

-Now, any time something breaks during the process of rendering the home page, the test will fail.
+Now, any moment something breaks during the process of rendering the home page, the test will fail.
 Try to change some code incorrectly, run `php artisan test` again, and you will see it for yourself.

 ## Create a new test